debapps/Notify-App/README.md

 # Notify Application

-The application notifies important occations, events to intended group of recipients on the very date through email messages.
+The application notifies important occasions, events to intended group of recipients on the very date through email messages.
 It works in following way:

 -   Read a Google spreadsheet to get the list of specified event and event dates.
 -   if current date matches with the any of the event dates, it triggers the email notification.